halls7588/youtube/3_box_rotation/README.md

 //title
 Devlog 03 // Rotating 2D Objects in Unity
+Devlog 03 // How to Rotate 2D Objects in Unity

 //description
 Yo, this is my first run with unity!
 I have no prior experience coding in C# so I had a lot of learning to do.
 I was initially going to do a test run by making flappy bird in Unity, but just understanding the basics took me the whole weekend.
 Hope ya'll enjoy this video on how to make squares (or boxes) rotate.